Presidential Inauguration Online Junior Ranger Activities

 Presidents of the United States

-In order to be elected president, a person must be a natural-born citizen of the United States, be at least 35 years old, and have been a resident of the United States for 14 years.
+In order to be elected president, a person must be a natural-born citizen of the United States, be at least 35 years old, and have been a resident of the United States for at least 14 years.

 Could you be elected president?